Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Receive a free resource: Hiking Layering System Explained

-So you're wondering which tent to buy.
+So you're wondering which tent to buy for backpacking and camping.

 And you want to read hiking tent reviews.

 I've spent plenty of time in backpacking tents, starting with canvas tents (no kidding!
 I really am that old!).

 And plastic tarps thrown over a piece of rope.

 I am happy to report that we've come a long way since the 1970's, in terms of weight, water proofing, durability, pack footprint, and ventilation.

 But here's the real reason why you should read this review: I love looking at tents.

 Whenever I allow myself to go into an outdoor gear store I make a beeline to the tents.
 I'm always curious about new features, new brands, and new solutions to old problems.

 And I love the idea of a tent!